Burt Wolf: Publishing

 Wolf was the founder of the Double Elephant Press.
 For the past forty years, Double Elephant has been publishing signed numbered portfolios containing the work of some of the world's greatest photographers including Walker Evans, Lee Friedlander, Garry Winogrand and Helmut Newton.
 In 2000, Wolf completed a project in which he worked with curators at New York City's Metropolitan Museum of Art on a PBS television program and companion book examining the relationship between photography and gastronomy and titled What Are They Eating In The Photograph?

+Death

+Wolf died on January 31, 2026, at the age of 87.

 Awards

 Wolf was the first recipient of the James Beard Foundation Award for "Best Television Food Journalism" and has been nominated for two cable Ace Awards and an Emmy in connection with travel and cultural history.

-His reports, which are videotaped on location around the world, have won awards in the United States, Europe and Asia.